Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

-The diffusion coefficient of Chloride ions is shown in the \ref{Fig8}.
-In this case the experimental data at infinite dilution of diffusion coefficient is $D_{Cl}=$ 2.032 $10^{-5} cm ^2 s^{-1}$.
+The diffusion coefficient of the chloride ions versus molal concentration of the salt at the temperature of $298\;K$ and at $1\;bar$ of pressure is shown in the Figure~\ref{Fig8}.
+The black line in this figure indicates the experimental data~\cite{CRC} and the blue filled diamonds are the results for our model.
+The purple and the dark blue triangles in the Figure~\ref{Fig8} are the results for the JJ~\cite{JJ} model in the TIP4P/$\epsilon$ and in the TIP4P water models respectively.
+The light and dark green triangles in the same figure are the results for the JC$_{T4}$~\cite{JC08} model in the TIP4P$/Ew$ and in the TIP4P/$\epsilon$ water models respectively.
+The experimental data at infinite dilution of diffusion coefficient is $D_{Cl}=$ 2.032 $10^{-5} cm ^2 s^{-1}$.
 The system shows a decrease in mobility with the increase of the concentration what is the natural behavior of any molecular system.
 The increase of the number of particles, decreases the mobility.
-Our results in extremely low molal concentrations show a very large error bars.
-However, extrapolating our result for finite concentrations to the infinite dilution case, the value becomes very similar to the experimental value.

-The diffusion coefficient of the Sodium versus the molal concentration of the salt is shown in the \ref{Fig9}.
-The diffusion coefficient is almost constant when the salt concentration is increased.
-Whit this in mind, we can say that the process is defined by the Cl$^{-1}$ion by their electronegativity and the Na$^{+1}$ion contribute least in the mixture.
-This is because the chloride ion has a higher electronegativity which affects the dipole moment of the water molecule, which makes that decreases the dielectric constant and increase the density of the mixture \\
+The diffusion coefficient of the sodium versus the molal concentration of the salt is shown in the Figure~\ref{Fig9}.
+The black line in this figure illustrates the experimental data~\cite{CRC} and the blue filled diamonds are the results for our model.
+The purple and the dark blue triangles in the same figure are the results for the JJ model in the TIP4P/$\epsilon$ and in the TIP4P water models respectively.
+The light and dark green triangles in the Figure~\ref{Fig9} are the results for the JC$_{T4}$ model in the TIP4P$/Ew$ and in the TIP4P/$\epsilon$ water models respectively.
+The diffusion coefficient of the sodium is almost constant when the salt concentration is increased.
+This behavior might be attributed to the small size of the hydrated sodium when compared with the hydrated chloride.

-In this case the experimental data for the diffusion coefficient at infinite dilution is D $_{Na}=$1.334 $10^{-5} cm ^2 s^{-1}$.
-Our results in extremely low molal concentrations show a very large error bars.
-However, the extrapolation of our results for finite concentrations to the infinite dilution case, the value becomes very similar to the experimental value.

-The experimental aqueous solubility~\cite{CRC} of NaCl at 298.15 K of temperature and 1 bar of pressure is 6.153 mol kg$^{-1}$.
-The value obtained in our model is 6.12 mol kg$^{-1}$ with and error the $\pm$ 0.7 mol kg$^{-1}$ what is quite reasonable.
-The error bar is due to approximations in the method employed to calculate the solubility~\cite{Hector}.
-This is an excellent result, because the parameterization was made to adjust the density and dielectric constant of the mixture and not for the solubility.
-The correct calculus of this thermodinamic properties at a diluted concentration was enough to have a good description of the solubility.
+The solubility was computed employing the method number four of the reference by Manzanilla-Granados et al.~\cite{Hector} as follows.
+At the beginning of the simulation, a nano-crystal is dipped into a 6.5 mol kg$^{-1}$ solution of NaCl/$\varepsilon$ ions and Tip4p/$\varepsilon$ water.
+Values for the solubility were computed for a time up to 2 microseconds, as shown in Figure~\ref{fig:time} what indicates that the after $0.4\;\mu s$ the simulation stabilizes with a fluctuation of $2.7\%$